 Family Literacy Program

-The Weber State University Family Literacy Program is a Partnership between the Department of Child and Family Studies at Weber State University and the Glasmann Family Literacy Endowment, The Ogden-Weber Community Action Partnership (Head Start), The Elizabeth Stewart Treehouse Museum, Deseret Industries, The George S. and Dolores Doré Eccles Foundation, and Ally Bank.
-The program is offered to both Spanish and English speaking families.
+The Family Literacy Program is a Partnership between the Glasmann Family Literacy Endowment at Weber State University, the Ogden-Weber Community Action Partnership (Head Start), the Elizabeth Stewart Treehouse Museum, Deseret Industries, The George S. and Dolores Doré Eccles Foundation and Ally Bank.

 Paul L. Schvaneveldt, Ph.D., CFLE